diffix/desktop/docs/tips.md

 ## Anonymization parameters

 __Diffix__ has a number of anonymization parameters, such as noise level and suppression threshold, that affect the strength of anonymization and data quality.
-Current parameter settings optimize for data quality while still providing strong anonymity.
-If you believe you need stronger anonymization, please contact us at
+Currently only the suppression threshold hard lower bound can be set.
+Other parameter settings have defaults that optimize for data quality while still providing strong anonymity.
+If you believe you need to configure these other parameters, please contact us at [feedback@open-diffix.org](mailto:feedback@open-diffix.org).
-[feedback@open-diffix.org](mailto:feedback@open-diffix.org).